Ululation: Around the world

 Ululation is practiced either alone or as part of certain styles of singing, on various occasions of communal ritual events (like weddings) used to express strong emotion.

-Ululation is practised in all parts of Africa, the Middle East, and as far east as Central and South Asia.
-It is also practiced in a few places in Europe, like Cyprus, and among the diaspora community originating from these areas.
-Ululation also occurs among Mizrahi Jews during simcha (festive occasions) such as at the inauguration of a Torah scroll (hachnasat sefer Torah), brit milah (circumcision), communal celebrations, weddings, bar mitzvah celebrations, and most of all at henna celebrations.
-The Modern Hebrew word for ululation is "tsahalulim" (Hebrew: צהלולים).
-Recordings of various styles of ululations are commonly found in the music of artists performing Mizrahi styles of music.
+Ululation is practised in all parts of Africa, the Middle East, Americas and as far east as Central and South Asia.
+It is also practiced in a few places in Europe among the diaspora community originating from these areas.

+Middle East

 Ululation is commonly used in Middle Eastern weddings.
 In the Arab world, zaghārīt (Arabic: زغاريت) is a ululation performed to honor someone.
 For example, zagharits are widely performed and documented in Egyptian movies featuring traditional Egyptian weddings, where women are known for their very long and very loud performed ululations.
 Another example of the incorporation of ululations into traditional wedding songs can be found in Zaghareed (also spelled zaghareet), a collection of traditional Palestinian wedding songs reinterpreted and rearranged by Mohsen Subhi and produced in 1997 by the Palestinian National Music and Dance Troupe El-Funoun.

+Ululations are a part of Kurdish culture.
+They are commonly heard during henna nights, weddings and Newroz as it's a display of celebration.

+Ululation also occurs among Mizrahi Jews during simcha (festive occasions) such as at the inauguration of a Torah scroll (hachnasat sefer Torah), brit milah (circumcision), communal celebrations, weddings, bar mitzvah celebrations, and most of all at henna celebrations.
+Recordings of various styles of ululations are commonly found in the music of artists performing Mizrahi styles of music.